 DevOps has gained ground in recent years as a way to combine key operational principles with development cycles, recognizing that these two processes must coexist.
-Siloed post-development operations can make it easier to identify and address potential problems, however, this method requires developers to circle back and solve software issues before they can move forward with new development, which creates a complex road map instead of a streamlined software solution.
+Siloed post-development operations can make it easier to identify and address potential problems, but this approach requires developers to circle back and solve software issues before they can move forward with new development.
+This creates a complex road map instead of a streamlined software workflow.

 By making application security part of a unified DevSecOps process, from initial design to eventual implementation, organizations can align the three most important components of software creation and delivery.

 Traditional software development is often called the waterfall approach because each stage of the process — design, development, testing, and final approval — is separate and one stage can start only when the previous one is completed.

 In most organizations, waterfall has largely been replaced by Agile methodology, which separates a project into sprints.
 But security tests are typically delayed until the end of the sprint—waterfall style!
 This delay forces developers to shift gears and backtrack their thinking to remediate security problems.
 This “context switching” is error-prone and time-consuming.